PavanRangani/docs/docs/prd/security/requirement.md

 [Mockups](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScfIVUJ9oFuseKqumEpFAbNA)

-- On click shwos dropdown with available options
+- On click shows dropdown with available options
 - Security option which is already added is shown in disable (Employment security department is never shown disable)
+- For Employment Security Department, if record with selected state is already exists, it shows error `Record with selected state already exists`

 ## Edit security